Robert Harris (novelist): TV appearances and radio broadcasts

 Harris has appeared on the BBC satirical panel game Have I Got News for You in episode three of the first series in 1990, and in episode four of the second series a year later.
 In the first he appeared as a last-minute replacement for the politician Roy Hattersley.
+In 1991 he played a supporting role as a reporter in the television series Selling Hitler, which was based on his non-fiction book of the same name.
 On 12 October 2007, he made a third appearance on the programme, 17 years, to the day, after his first appearance.
-Since the gap between his second and third appearance nearly 16 years, Harris enjoyed the distinction of the longest gap between two successive appearances in the show's history until Eddie Izzard appeared on 22 April 2016, just under 20 years after her last appearance on Episode 5 of Series 11 (17 May 1996).
+Since the gap between his second and third appearance was nearly 16 years, Harris enjoyed the distinction of the longest gap between two successive appearances in the show's history until Eddie Izzard appeared on 22 April 2016, just under 20 years after his last appearance on Episode 5 of Series 11 (17 May 1996).

 On 2 December 2010, Harris appeared on the radio programme Desert Island Discs, when he spoke about his childhood and his friendships with Tony Blair and Roman Polanski.

-Harris appeared on the American PBS show Charlie Rose on 10 February 2012.
+Harris appeared on the American PBS show Charlie Rose (2012).
 Harris discussed his novel The Fear Index which he likened to a modern-day Gothic novel along the lines of Mary Shelley's Frankenstein.
 Harris also discussed the adaptation of his novel, The Ghost that came out as the movie, The Ghost Writer directed by Roman Polanski.